Articles | Volume 2, issue 1

 Short summary

 The water molecule comes in several different varieties, which are nearly indistinguishable in daily life.
 However, slight differences between the water molecule types can be exploited to achieve better scientific understanding of parts of Earth's atmosphere.
-In this work we describe the design, construction, and operation of an instrument meant to measure these molecules aboard research aircraft up to altitudes of 20 kilometers.
+In this work we describe the design, construction, and operation of an instrument meant to measure these molecules aboard research aircraft up to altitudes of 20 km.

 Paul Konopka, Christian Rolf, Marc von Hobe, Sergey M. Khaykin, Benjamin Clouser, Elisabeth Moyer, Fabrizio Ravegnani, Francesco D'Amato, Silvia Viciani, Nicole Spelten, Armin Afchine, Martina Krämer, Fred Stroh, and Felix Ploeger